Deep Limits of Residual Neural Networks: Discussion and Conclusions

 \subsection{Acknowledgements}

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\Polishl}odowska-Curie grant agreement No 777826.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreements 777826 (NoMADS) and 647812).
 The authors would like to thank Martin Benning, Jeff Calder, Matthias J. Ehrhardt, Nicol\'as Garc\'ia Trillos and Lukas Lang for enlightening exchanges regarding the work in this paper.
+We also thank the anynomous referees for their very insightful comments on an earlier version of the manuscript, which have led to improvements in the final paper.
 MT is grateful for the support of the Cantab Capital Institute for the Mathematics of Information (CCIMI) and the Cambridge Image Analysis group at the University of Cambridge.
-YvG did most of the work which has contributed to this paper when he was a lecturer at the University of Nottingham.
+YvG did a significant part of the work which has contributed to this paper at the University of Nottingham.
+The authors state that there are no conflicts of interest.